Kale

 Kale (/keɪl/), also called leaf cabbage, belongs to a group of cabbage (Brassica oleracea) cultivars primarily grown for their edible leaves, but it is also used as an ornamental plant.
 Its multiple different cultivars vary quite a bit in appearance; the leaves can be bumpy, curly, or flat, and the color ranges from purple to green.

 Description

 Kale plants have green or purple leaves, and the central leaves do not form a head, as with headed cabbage.
-The stems can be white or red, and can be tough even when cooked.
+The foliage and centers can be white, red, pink, lavender, yellow green or creamy white.

 Etymology

 The name kale originates from Northern Middle English cale (compare Scots kail and German Kohl) for various cabbages.
 The ultimate origin is Latin caulis 'cabbage'.

 Cultivation

 Derived from wild mustard, kale is considered to be closer to wild cabbage than most domesticated forms of B. oleracea.

 Kale is usually a biennial plant grown from seed with a wide range of germination temperatures.
 It is hardy and thrives in wintertime, and can survive in temperatures as low as -15 C. Kale can become sweeter after a heavy frost.